adamchainz/django-htmx/example/README.rst

 Open it at http://127.0.0.1:8000/ .

-Browse the individual examples.
+Browse the individual examples, and take them apart!

-Take them apart in your browser’s network tab and read the commented source code to see what’s going on!
+In your browser’s devtools, you can read the htmx `debug log <https://htmx.org/extensions/debug/>`__ in your browser’s console, and see the requests made in the network tab.
+In the source code, check out the HTML comments via “view source” or templates, and the view code in ``example/core/views.py``.